zeroamps/android/README.md

     * Release all three buttons when Samsung phone reboot and you see a warning sign.
     * Press Volume Up to enter the main screen of download mode.

-4. Unzip and start Odin flash tool.
+4. Unzip and run Odin flash tool.
 Then connect with a USB cable your mobile with your PC.
+If you do that for the first time you might have to wait a while because Windows has to install drivers for you mobile.